DARR

 Expand the coverage.

-Three standards were read against the register, each extending it where the others stop: governance, attack techniques, legal compliance.
+Three standards were read against the register, each contributing coverage in its own domain: governance, attack techniques, legal compliance.

 ISO/IEC 23894 and 42001+970